arthurstatuti/arthurstatuti/README.md

 ### A bit about me:

-I'm a software developer who loves UX Design.

-I enjoy talking about diversity and sustainability.
+I'm a software engineer who enjoys talking about diversity and sustainability.

 I speak three languages: English, Portuguese, and Spanish.